wmaithil/Data-Structures/README.md

 # Data-Structures
-Online travel booking applications in C++ using Data Structures.
+Online travel booking application in C++ using Data Structures.